“Time flies like an arrow, fruit flies like a banana.” – Groucho Marx

 All these types of comparison goods required a large, accessible, well lit showroom where customers could browse and compare different makes, models or designs.
 While Woolworths’ solution was an entirely new shop with a big footprint, the solution at 35-39 Eccleston Street was to have a ground floor and first floor showroom, linked by a generously wide staircase at the back of the shopfloor.
 This is a break from the precedent of the upper floor being storage and offices and before that the shopkeeper living over the shop.

-A photograph of 35-39 Eccleston Street in 1966.
+A photograph of 35-39 Eccleston Street in 1968.
 The shops are virtually the same as when they were built in the late 1930s.
-Photo Courtesy of Julie Clark and Manweb Remembered
+Thanks to Julie Clark for original 1968 © photo of Manweb Shop at 37 Eccleston Street.
+Photo originally posted at Manweb Remembered

 I’m not sure who the initial occupiers of these new two storey shops were, but by the 1960s they were Metro Dry Cleaners at no.35, a Manweb Electricity showroom at no.37 and Julian Swift Home Furnishings at no. 39.
 Two of the three sold bulky goods that would benefit from having the extra floor space while the dry cleaners would have needed a lot of room for its machinery, equipment and to store racks of customers’ garments.